Important note: databases that have been loaded in Jedox version 2018.2 cannot be loaded in version 2018.1 or older!

-Execute install.sh in a “bash” shell (other shells, such as “dash”, are not supported):
+Step 3 – Execute install.sh in a “bash” shell (other shells, such as “dash”, are not supported) to run the installation:

-Use the existing ps directory as installation directory.
+Use the existing ps directory as the installation directory.

 Follow the instructions.
-Setup will prompt you for several existing data directories (Olap, Jedox Web, and ETL Server), asking you whether you want to keep existing data or replace it with new data.
-If you choose to replace, your existing data will be lost for the respective directory.
+Setup will prompt you for several existing data directories (OLAP, Jedox Web, and ETL Server), asking you whether you want to keep existing data or replace it with new data.
+If you choose to replace it, your existing data will be lost for the respective directory.

 For Supervision Server, a folder with sample scripts (called “sample_scripts”) will be created.
 If you had used a custom script, you need to re-add it after setup has finished.

 As described above, most data is kept in place when running an update installation.
-If you manually need to replace content, you can do the following:
+If you manually need to replace content, you can run the following command:

-For the Jedox configuration file, the command is as follows:
+For the Jedox configuration file, the command is as in the following example:

 cp -R opt/jedox/ps_copy/Data/palo.ini /opt/jedox/ps/Data/

-For the other files the paths are listed below.
-You can use these for the copy command:
+For the other configuration files1), the paths are listed below.
+You can use them for the copy command: